rbracket/PortlandArtWalk/README.md

 Mapping 500 outdoor scuptures in the Portland-Vancouver Metro Area during the summer of 2015

-On May 14 there were fewer than 50 OSM mapped artworks in Portland [Overpass Turbo Query] (http://overpass-turbo.eu/s/9v3 "target=blank")  for Portland Artwork tagged nodes...And none had photos.
+On May 14 there were fewer than 50 OSM mapped artworks in Portland per this [Overpass Turbo Query] (http://overpass-turbo.eu/s/9v3) And none had photos.

 This summer **pdxosgeo** will map and tag at least 500 artworks in Portland, Vancouver, Gresham, Hillsboro.
 Along the way benches, eateries, pubs, drinking fountains, historical sites and key tourism attractions will get tagged.